moltaire/gda-context/readme.md

 - tbd

 All analyses<sup>[*](#bms)</sup> are written in Python.
 Dependencies and package versions used are listed in the `environment.yml` file, which you can use to reproduce the computing environment (e.g., using the Anaconda Python distribution).
+The main dependencies of this project are the standard Python data stack (numpy, pandas, scipy), PyMC3, Theano, bambi and pyyaml for statistical analyses, matplotlib, seaborn and python-ternary for visualization.

 All Python analyses can be run in sequence by calling the `run_all_analyses.sh` script.
 This script calls the individual analysis scripts in the `src` folder.